 The Mail Transfer Agent (MTA) receives emails from the Message Submission Agent and other Mail Transfer Agents, identifies their destination, and forwards them.
 The sender’s MTA stores outgoing email in a mail spool or a mail queue and attempts to identify and contact the recipient’s MTA.
 The two servers have a dialog over SMTP that boils down to “Hi, I have an email for one of your users.”
 “Yes, that’s my user, please send the mail.”
 You might hear the MTA called a mail exchange or an MX.

-A MTA that receives a message forwards it to the Mail Delivery Agent (MDA).
+A MTA that receives a message forwards it to the Message Delivery Agent (MDA), sometimes called the Local Delivery Agent (LDA).
 The MDA accepts the message and stores it safely on disk.
 If you’re accustomed to managing Unix systems, the MDA places user messages in /var/mail.
-The MDA also handles tasks like server-side email forwarding and automated responses like out-of-office messages.
+The MDA also handles tasks like server-side email forwarding, automated out-of-office messages, and filtering email into folders.

-When the recipient’s MUA checks for new email and downloads it, the messages move into the recipient’s Message Store.
-The recipient’s MUA might sort the messages into folders, delete certain messages, or any other sort of automatic processing configured by the user.
+When the recipient’s MUA checks for new email and downloads it, it usually moves messages into the recipient’s Message Store.
+The recipient’s MUA might further sort the messages, delete certain messages, or any other sort of processing configured by the user.

 Finally, the user’s mail client downloads the mail.
 The email is complete.